-All new team members will be inducted clearly into the school's behaviour culture to ensure they understand its rules and routines and how best to support all pupils to participate in creating the culture of the school.
-The team will be provided with bespoke training, where necessary, on the needs of pupils at the school to enable behaviour is managed using positive reinforcement and a restorative approach.
+All new staff will be inducted clearly into the school's behaviour approach to ensure they understand its rules and routines and how best to support all pupils to participate in creating the culture of the school.
+Staff will be provided with bespoke training, where necessary, on the needs of pupils at the school to enable behaviour to be managed consistently.